German court names lead plaintiff in VW diesel test case

-FRANKFURT A German court named Frankfurt-based Deka Investment on Wednesday as lead plaintiff for 1,470 damages claims against Volkswagen (VOWG_p.DE) totalling 1.9 billion euros (1.65 billion pounds) over its diesel emissions scandal.
+FRANKFURT, March 8 A German court named Frankfurt-based Deka Investment on Wednesday as lead plaintiff for 1,470 damages claims against Volkswagen totalling 1.9 billion euros ($2 billion).

 The plaintiffs say they lost money on a drop of almost a quarter in Volkswagen's share price when it admitted cheating U.S. diesel-emissions tests in September 2015.
 They say Volkswagen should have warned the market earlier of the risk.

-A spokesman for Volkswagen, which says it informed the market in good time of its diesel issues, said the move changed nothing in its legal position.

-The claims represent just a fifth of the total value of the investor cases pending at the Braunschweig higher regional court and a small fraction of the legal headaches that Volkswagen faces worldwide from investors, consumers and regulators.
+The claims represent just a fifth in value of the investor cases pending at the Braunschweig higher regional court and a small fraction of the legal headaches that Volkswagen faces worldwide from investors, consumers and regulators.

 The claims are being gathered in Germany's closest equivalent to a class-action case, in which one case is picked as representative and the outcome applied to all the others.